leboff/scriptingdx-dreamhouse/README.md

     heroku force:test --config test/test-runner-config.json --profile local

 This command will run the local profile that’s specified in the test runner config.
 By default, this is setup to run all our Apex tests and Selenium tests.
 All the Selenium jars and binaries will get downloaded as part of the execution of the test runner.

-## More to Come

-Soon we'll add the following to this quick start:

-* Details on setting up Heroku Pipelines
-* Details on setting up Heroku CI
-* Process for kicking off Continuous Integration and Continuous Delivery with Heroku Flow

 ## Resources